j84guo/flask_mongo_sample/README.md

 # Flask Mongo Sample

-These instructions are Linux/Mac specific - Windows probably works too, ping me if you have setup issues.
+These instructions are Linux/Mac specific - Windows probably works too.

 To setup your virtualenv:
 ```python